syncfusion-content/javascript-docs/js/api/ejRecurrenceEditor.md

 {% endhighlight %}

-> To set any culture for Recurrenceeditor, refer to the required minified globalize files of the specific culture.
-For example, to use fr-FR culture in RecurrenceEditor, refer to the **globalize.culture.fr-FR.min.js** script file.
+> To set any culture for Recurrence Editor, refer to the required minified globalize files of the specific culture.
+For example, to use fr-FR culture in Recurrence Editor, refer to the **globalize.culture.fr-FR.min.js** script file.
 Also define the locale words of that specific culture properly.
 For example, define the locale words for fr-FR culture in a variable ej.RecurrenceEditor.Locale[“fr-FR”] = { }; under script section.

 ### dateFormat `string`
 {:#members:dateformat}

-Sets the date format for RecurrenceEditor.
+Sets the date format for Recurrence Editor.

 #### Default Value

 * ""

-#### Example - To set the date format for RecurrenceEditor.
+#### Example - To set the date format for Recurrence Editor.

 {% highlight html %}